Pauked/dcli/!todo.md

 [x] CLI for Play Settings
 [x] Improve success message for setting Default options [x] Option to build change Engines on Profile.
-Pick From and To and Profiles to change
+Pick From and To and Profiles to change [x] Bug fix to file version handling on macOS.
+See GZDoom g4.11.1.
+[x] App Setting for Doomworld API lookup
+[/] Maps menu option to update map info from Doomworld or Readme's.
+[ ] Doomworld API, not getting same search results

 ## Future Dev / Nice to haves